Activities That Promote Online Discussion

 A short problem or case can form the basis of discussion.

-First students generate a list of ideas, then re-think the list by creating
+First students generate a list of ideas, and then re-think the list by creating

 a sense of order, structure, or relationships.
 Finally, participants